-Everyone is invited to a free concert by Claire Holley, releasing her new album “Hymns Revisited” on Sunday, July 7 at 7:30pm.
+Everyone is invited to a free concert by Claire Holley, releasing her new album “Every Hour” on Sunday, July 7 at 7:30pm.
 Bring a lawn chair or blanket and join us on the front lawn of First Baptist Church Greensboro!
 An offering will be taken to benefit Hope Academy.

 This event is open to the public so please share and bring a friend!

 Claire Holley writes songs that are literary, playful, meditative, and earthy.
 A native of Mississippi, she owes much to the southern tradition of storytelling, and just as much to the southern tradition of charm.
 With spare, delicate arrangements and a frank, lovely, and versatile sound, she sings deceptively simple songs.
 Claire began playing music when she was just two years old, when she and her grandmother, an accomplished jazz pianist, would play chop sticks on the piano at her home in Jackson, Mississippi.